anmyla/JavaScriptProject_UNO_KMK/README.txt

 Parameters: card -> the card being played/clicked.
 : currentPlayerId: The ID of the current player.

-Function: wrongUnoCall()
-Description: Handles the visual indication when a player fails to call UNO.

 Function: displayPlayerDivHeaders()
 Description: Updates the player names in their respective HTML elements.